Brand Names: Desoxyn

-- diarrhea, constipation;
+- diarrhea, constipation, upset stomach;

-- loss of appetite, weight loss; or
+- loss of appetite, weight loss.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.